Angela Ken: 2024

 At a songwriting camp by ABS-CBN in Davao City, Angela became one of the creators of the Bini single "Shagidi", which was released in 2025.

 In February, Angela made her first theater performance as Olive Ostrovsky in the Broadway musical The 25th Annual Putnam County Spelling Bee produced by The Sandbox Collective.
 In September, she portrayed Ti Moune in the Broadway musical Once On This Island produced by 9 Works Theatrical, alternating with Thea Astley.

 In March, Angela collaborated with Maki and Nhiko Sabiniano from the group Nameless Kids to produce the single "Sikulo" (Cycle).
 In June, she collaborated with Benj Pangilinan for the single "Nandito Na Ako" (I'm Here Now) under Sony Music Entertainment.
 That same month, she competed in the women's volleyball competition of the Star Magic All Star Games at the Araneta Coliseum.

 In October, Angela released two new singles under different labels.
 The first, "Pansinin Mo Naman Ako" (Pay Attention to Me), was her first single under Inspire Music, while "Kulimlim" (Gloom) was released under Tarsier Records.
 In November, she was included as a guest performer in Maki's debut concert, titled "Maki-Concert", (Note: lit.
 'Join a Concert.
 Maki being a Tagalog prefix to join an activity') in which she performed "Kulimlim" and "Sikulo".

 2025

 For the 2025 Philippine general election in May, Angela was cast with other musicians in a rendition of "Ako Ang Simula" (I Am The Beginning), ABS-CBN's election theme song.
 Later that month, she released her single "Pwede Bang Mamaya" (Can It be Later).
 In June, she became a guest performer at the official launch of the music video of Maki's single, Kahel na Langit.
 She competed in the women's volleyball competition of the Star Magic All Star Games held at the Araneta Coliseum on July 20.

 On August 29, she was included as a performer for the 11th anniversary concert of Wish 107.5 radio at Eton Centris in Quezon City.
+On November 7, she was among several guest performers at Maki's Kolorcoaster concert at the Araneta Coliseum.

+2026

+In February, Angela and Over October released a collaboration single titled "Moved On Last".
+In March, her single "Baka Bukas" (Maybe Tomorrow) was released, with an accompanying music video featuring her and Aljon Mendoza.
+Angela released her extended play Panahon (Time) on May 8.
+It contained six tracks including the previously released singles "Kulimlim", "Pwede Bang Mamaya", and "Baka Bukas".

+In July, it was announced that Angela would hold her first headlining concert, subtitled Panahon Na Natin (It's Our Time) at the New Frontier Theater in Quezon City on October 18.
+In September, she released a new single, "Tayo Lang", derived from the first song she wrote, in 2019.